 Okay as I mentioned above, the first step is to always make sure your cupcakes are completely cooled before frosting.

 Seriously this is my big "trick".
-Vegan frosting will always be softer than a traditional buttercream frosting (it's oil based and doesn't contain any real butter after all).
+Vegan frosting will always be softer than traditional buttercream frosting (it's oil-based and doesn't contain any real butter after all).
 But, just 5-10 minutes in the fridge to firm up leads to frosting that is still soft, yet pipeable.

 P.S- I decided to top these cupcakes with Maple Bourbon Pecans I bought at World Market.
 However, any candied pecan will work!

 For sure!
 Maple syrup or simple syrup works 1:1 as a substitute.
 Just know it will change the overall flavor of the cupcakes.

 Here is the Torani Pumpkin Pie Syrup I used.
 To make your own simple syrup just mix equal parts water and granulated sugar over a stove top until the sugar dissolves.
 You could even add in a little pumpkin pie spice to flavor it